 Not more than eight semester hours of credit toward the Master's degree may be earned by taking off-campus courses offered by The University of Vermont.
 A maximum of three hours of graduate credit per semester is permissible to Master's candidates who are full-time teachers in public schools.
 Graduate credit cannot be allowed for courses which would not offer graduate credit if given in regular or summer sessions at The University of Vermont.
 Only students whose academic qualifications would qualify them for admission to the Graduate College can be granted graduate credit for work done in off-campus courses.
 Therefore students seeking graduate credit for such courses who have not been admitted to the Graduate College must have their academic credentials approved by the Dean before graduate credit can be granted.
+No credit for extension courses is allowable in a doctoral program.

-General Academic Requirements for Masters' Degrees
+General Academic Requirements for Master's Degrees